pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ### Remove and Re-Insert the Last 5 Records

 Similarly, we can do the same as above with a batch of records.
-Below, I will use the last 5.
+I will use the last 5.

 We capture the data in a variable: